amolikvivian/amolikvivian/README.md

-### Hey there!
+### Hey there! 👋🚀

-I'm a Computer Vision and NLP Enthusiast.
-Most of my development revolves around implementing Deep Learning Techniques through Computer Vision.
+I'm a Computer Vision and Vue JS developer enthusiat.
+Most of my projects here revolve around implementing Deep Learning Techniques through Computer Vision and a few web based applications.

 Have a keen interest in developing Internet of Things based solutions for real life problems.
 Worked extensively on Arduinos, ESP Modules and Raspberry Pi to develop projects.